128technology/docs/docs/intro_installation_equinix_metal.md

 ### Deploying a Metal Gateway

 An Equinix Metal™ Metal Gateway provides a single IPv4 Gateway for a subnet.
-This allows you to deploy a group of servers in a Metro that are all on the same subnet and that can all connect to each other or the Internet through the Metal Gateway.
+This allows you to deploy a group of servers in a Metro on the same subnet, and able to connect to each other or the Internet through the Metal Gateway.

 Deploy a Metal Gateway in the `Internet VLAN` to break out to the Internet: